 - Choose the New folder comparison item in the drop-down menu of the leftmost ribbon item.

 - Or, if you are already viewing a folder comparison, click the New folder comparison button in the ribbon.

 Changing the comparison layout

 This layout splits the display, with the folder comparison on top and a file comparison for the selected row in the folder comparison underneath.
-The toolbar shows buttons for either the folder comparison or the file comparison, depending upon which comparison has focus.
+The ribbon shows buttons for either the folder comparison or the file comparison, depending upon which comparison has focus.
 Click on either of the comparisons to change the focus.
 The application window caption bar indicates the type of the active comparison.

 The rest of this article focuses upon the folder comparison alone.
-Thus, if necessary, make sure that the folder comparison has focus and then click the Two-Way Vertical toolbar button to switch to the two-way, folder-comparison-only layout.
+Thus, if necessary, make sure that the folder comparison has focus and then click the Two-way (vertical) ribbon button to switch to the two-way, folder-comparison-only layout.

 The layout of the folder comparison window is very similar to that of the text comparison window.